 If you’re looking for a yummy post-run shake recipe I’m happy to share my favorite recipe with you.
 I honestly have been drinking this specific protein shake for years now.
 I’m also adding links to the supplements for runners that I’ve been incorporating to this recipe.

-- L-Glutamine supplementation can minimize breakdown of muscle and improve protein metabolism.
+2 Scoops Glutamine: L-Glutamine supplementation can minimize the breakdown of muscle and improve protein metabolism.
 Glutamine is the most common amino acid found in your muscles – over 61% of skeletal muscle is Glutamine.
 Glutamine consists of 19% nitrogen, making it the primary transporter of nitrogen into your muscle cells.
-During intense training, Glutamine levels are greatly depleted in your body, which decreases strength, stamina and recovery.
-It could take up to 6 days for Glutamine levels to return to normal – and Glutamine plays a key role in protein synthesis.
-Studies have shown that L-Glutamine supplementation can minimize breakdown of muscle and improve protein metabolism.
+During intense training, Glutamine levels are greatly depleted in your body, which decreases strength, stamina, and recovery.
+Buy on Amazon.

-- I use peanut butter as a good source of fat in the morning and to make the shake more filling.
+1 tbsp of peanut butter: I use peanut butter as a good source of fat in the morning and to make the shake more filling.
 Beyond the caloric load it brings, peanut butter’s saturated-fat content is a concern for some people.
-Saturated fat was once deemed the demon of heart disease and was portrayed as evil by the fat-loss community.
+Saturated fat has once deemed the demon of heart disease and was portrayed as evil by the fat-loss community.
 For decades, this caused a huge hit to peanut butter’s social following, particularly the whole-fat variety.

-- Almond milk is good for those who can’t drink cow milk and who are looking for weight maintenance or muscle gain.
+1 cup of Almond Milk: Almond milk is good for those who can’t drink cow milk and who are looking for weight maintenance or muscle gain.
 Also, many people prefer almond milk’s sweet taste to that of cow’s milk.
 It also offers a healthy dose of calcium.
 On the downside, almond milk, despite containing 60 calories per cup, doesn’t have an ideal macronutrient profile for someone looking to lose weight.